MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Norway/ehf-electronic-invoicing-in-norway.md

 ## Implementation in [!INCLUDE[navnow](../../includes/navnow_md.md)]
  The current requirements for sending electronic invoices are based on the Universal Business Language (UBL) version 2.1 standard.
 For more information, see the [OASIS UBL](http://go.microsoft.com/fwlink/?LinkId=212593) website.
 The generated XML documents can then be sent to the customer.

  To send documents electronically, you must assign European Article Numbering (EAN) location numbers and account codes to the relevant customers in the **Customer Card** window.
-For more information, see [How to: Set Up Customers for EHF](how-to-set-up-customers-for-ehf.md).
+For more information, see [Set Up Customers for EHF](how-to-set-up-customers-for-ehf.md).
 These numbers are included when you create documents, and post or issue them.
 After the documents have been posted or issued, you can create electronic versions to be sent to the customer.

  [!INCLUDE[navnow](../../includes/navnow_md.md)] exports certain electronic documents in version 2.0, which uses UBL version 2.1.
 You can submit the following types of documents: